kubeflow/blog/_posts/2024-04-15-kubeflow-spark-operator.md

     [this guide](https://www.kubeflow.org/docs/about/community/)
     to join Kubeflow Slack and learn more about Kubeflow community.

--   **Kubeflow Spark Operator Community Call:** We're excited to announce Spark Operator Community Monthly Meetings for Open Source Contributors starting **May 17th, 2024 (10-11 AM PST)**.
+-   **Kubeflow Spark Operator Community Call**: We're excited to announce Spark Operator Community Monthly Meetings for Open Source Contributors starting **May 17th, 2024 (10-11 AM PST)**.
 These meetings, held every third Friday, are your chance to discuss project updates, share ideas, and collaborate with the community.
-Find meeting links in the [#kubeflow-spark-operator](https://kubeflow.slack.com/archives/C06627U3XU3) channel.
+You can find the Zoom call details and meeting notes in this [Google Doc](https://docs.google.com/document/d/1AnG6ptKLBY7O6ddyNm4SVsEbfu6jiyVyN3hDDgDUnxQ/edit#heading=h.pgrbsx5c3qqo).
+Please also join the [#kubeflow-discuss](https://www.kubeflow.org/docs/about/community/#kubeflow-mailing-list) Google group and find meeting links in the [#kubeflow-spark-operator](https://kubeflow.slack.com/archives/C06627U3XU3) channel.

 In the spirit of collaboration fostered on platforms like Slack, and with the generous support of the Google Cloud team, we're set to sail